 also, and you can find these websites by simply googling "BMI calculator."

-you have a BMI, then it is plotted on a BMI for age growth chart.
-Growth charts
+Once you have a BMI, then it is plotted on a BMI for age growth

-on the growth curve.
-If he is between the 85th and 95th percentiles for BMI for
+the growth curve.
+If he is between the 85th and 95th percentiles

-and is considered overweight.
-If this is the case, you and your child may need
+overweight.
+If this is the case, you and your child may need to

-to seek weight counseling to make the specific life-style changes that need to
+seek weight counseling to make the specific lifestyle changes that

 Be aware, however, that it is not appropriate, in most cases, for